 614 Ninth Avenue between 43rd and 44th Streets

-A good old-fashioned no-frills diner, Westway isn't fancy but it's got a lot on its menu: all-day breakfast, Greek favorites like souvlaki and moussaka, pasta and meat entrees, and the ubiquitous burgers, sandwiches, salads and shakes.
-No children's menu here, but the portions are big enough to share.
-Plus there's rarely a wait and the no-nonsense staff gets you in and out in a hurry.
-Its lack of pretension seems to have celebrity appeal: Reportedly, it's where Larry David and Jerry Seinfeld began brainstorming that "show about nothing and lots of theater folk frequent the spot.
+After decades of looking as if it was caught in an '80s time warp, this stalwart underwent a major makeover in 2014.
+Despite the facelift, it's more or less the same old-fashioned no-frills eatery.
+The menu includes all-day breakfast, Greek favorites such as souvlaki and moussaka, pasta and meat entrees, and the ubiquitous burgers, sandwiches, salads, and shakes.
+There's still no children's menu, but the portions are big enough to share.
+Plus there's rarely a wait, and the no-nonsense staff gets you in and out in a hurry.
+Its lack of pretense seems to have celebrity appeal: Reportedly, it's where Larry David and Jerry Seinfeld began brainstorming that "show about nothing," and lots of theater folks frequent the spot.
 I've seen Bobby Cannavale and Zach Braff here in the past.

 362 West 45th Street at Ninth Avenue

-This recently opened dessert spot serves milk and cookies and not much else.
-But oh the cookies!
-In addition to the mundane chocolate chip, you'll find maple bacon, peanut butter banana crunch, candied yam and pumpkin spice.
+This dessert spot serves milk and cookies...and not much else.
+But oh, the cookies!
+The 75-plus varieties range from the mundane (chocolate chip, oatmeal, etc.) to the exotic such as maple bacon, peanut butter banana crunch, candied yam, and pumpkin spice.
 There are brownies and ice cream sandwiches, too.

 672 Ninth Avenue between 46th and 47th Streets

 There's a lot more than bread here.
-The cafe menu includes scones, muffins, biscuits, doughnuts, cupcakes, cookies and even pizza and quiche.
-There's one table here so take-out is really your only option but Hell's Kitchen Park is one avenue away.
+The cafe menu includes scones, muffins, biscuits, doughnuts, cupcakes, cookies, and even pizza and quiche.
+There's just one table, so takeout is really your only option, but Hell's Kitchen Park is one avenue away.